The Learning Center’s preschool program serves children from birth to five years of age with developmental delays.

 - Early Intervention (provided to children under the age of three)

 The Learning Center also offers developmental services for adults with disabilities.
 A primary goal of this program is to teach these adults functional life skills needed for personal independence in caring for themselves and their environment and in accessing the community.
-These skills include: cooking, laundering, personal care, socialization, leisure activities and a general knowledge of how to communicate their needs and wants.
-Community based integration is another vital part of these services.
+These skills include cooking, laundering, personal care, socialization, leisure activities and general knowledge of how to communicate their needs and wants.
+Community-based integration is another vital part of these services.
 The knowledge of each individual’s personal environment and how to participate and interact within that environment is a primary goal of this program.